itom-project/itom/docs/userDoc/source/04_itom_gui/propertyDialog.rst

 This tab provides options to decide how text is processed before copying it to the clipboard or before pasting it from the clipboard to the command line.
+Furthermore, you can decide if optional ANSI Escape Sequences are identified in output or error texts, removed and - if possible - applied as formatting instructions.
+This means, that the text or background color, as well as features like bold, italic or underline can be set and reset by these special commands.

 Line Wrap
 ---------------------